-One form must be completed for each medication.
-Multiple medications cannot be listed on one consent form.
-The child's health care provider MUST complete the form in it's entirety except for #18 - #28.
-Child's First & Last name: mown allergies: Name of medication (including strength) ic 5.
-Amount/dosage to l oe given: 6.
-Route of administration: 7A.
-Frequency to be administered: necessitate administration of medication: (si 7A.
-Frequency to be administered: OR 7B.
-Identify the symptoms that will necessitate administration of medication: (signs and symptoms must be observable and, when possible, measurable parameters): 8A.
-Possible side effects:□ Parent must supp AND/OR.
-8B.
-Additional side effects: ly pa ckage insert (or pharmacy printout) for a complete list of possible side effects 9.
-What action should the child care provider t f side effects are noted: riber at phone number pro vided in #33 AND/OR 10B.
-Additional special institist receiving or concerns regarding the use of the 10A.
-Special instructions: Parent must supply package insert (or pharmacy printout) for a complete list of special instructions AND/OR.
-10B.
-Additional special instructions: (Include any concerns related to possible interactions with other medication the child is receiving or concerns regarding the use of the medication as it relates to the child's age, allergies or any preexisting conditions.
+- T. I 1.
+CHILD's first and last name: 2.
+Date of of birth: 3.
+Child's l known allergies: 4.
+Name of MEDICATION (including s rength): 5.
+A mount/DOSAGE to be given: 6.
+ROUTE of administration: 7A.
+FREQUENCY: to administer or OR Parent's signature ap Time(s) 7B.
+Identify the symptoms that will necessitate administration of medication: (signs and symptoms must be observable and, when possible, measurable parameters).
+8. Possible side effects: See package insert (parent must supply) AND/OR additional side effects: 9.
+What action should the child care provider take if side effects are noted: Contact parent Contact prescriber at phone number provided below Other (describe): 10.
+Special instructions : □ See package insert (parent must supply) AND/OR Additional special instructions: (Include any concerns related to possible interactions with other medication the child is receiving or concerns regarding the use of the medication as it relates to the child's age, allergies or any pre-existing conditions.
 Also describe situations when medication should not be administered.)
-11. Reason the child is taking medication (unless confidential by law): 12.
-Does the above named child have a chronic physical, developmental, behavioral or emotional condition expected to last 12 months or more and requires health and related services of a type or amount beyond that required by children generally?
-No Yes 13.
-Are the instructions on this consent form a change in a previous medication order as it relates the does, time or frequency the medication is to be administered?
-No Yes If you check yes, complete #36-#37 on the back of this form.
-14. List medications given at home: 15.
-Describe any needed accommodation(s)) the child needs in daily ac tivities and v vhy: Diet or Feeding: Transportat ion: Classroom Activities: Naptime/Sl eeping: Toileting: Outdoor or Field Trips: Other: Additional (Comments: ONLY COMPLETE THIS SECTION (#16-#17) IF THE PARENT REQUEST TO DISCONTINUE THE MEDICATION PRIOR TO THE DATE INDICATED IN #31 16.
-I, parent/legal guardian, request that the medication indicated on this consent form be discontinued on Once the medication has been discontinued, I understand that if my child requires this medication in the future, a new written medication consent form must be completed.
-17. Parent or Legal Guardian's Signature: SPECIAL EQUIPMENT/MEDICAL SUPPLIES 1 2 3.
-4.
+11. Reason the child is taking the med ication (unless confidential by lav v): 12.
+Does the above named child have a chronic physical, developmental, behavioral or emotional condition expected to last 12 months or more and require health and related services of a type or amount beyond that required by children generally? □ No □Yes If you checked yes, complete #25 and #27 on the back of this form.
+13. Are the instructions on this consent form a change in a previous medication order as it relates to the dose, time or frequency the medication is to be administered? □ No □ Yes If you checked yes, complete #26 and #27 on the back of this form.
+14. Date consent form completed: 15.
+Date to be discontinued or length of time in days to be given (this date cannot exceed 12 months from the date authorized or this order will not be valid): 16.
+Prescriber's name (please print): 17.
+Prescriber's s telephone nı ımber: 18.
+Licensed authorized prescriber's s ignature: Required for long-term medications, nebulizer or epinephrine auto-injector medications and when dosage directions state "consult a physician".
+Not required for over-the-counter medications/products applied to the skin